microsoft/fluentui/packages/react-components/react-field/Spec.md

   /**
    * The label associated with the field.
    */
-  label?: SlotComponent<typeof Label>;
+  label?: Slot<typeof Label>;

   /**
-   * A status or validation message.
-The appearance of the statusText depends on the value of the `status` prop.
+   * A message about the validation state.
+The appearance of the `validationMessage` depends on `validationState`.
    */
-  statusText?: Slot<'span'>;
+  validationMessage?: Slot<'span'>;

   /**
-   * The icon associated with the status.
-If the `status` prop is set, this will default to a corresponding icon.
+   * The icon associated with the `validationMessage`.
+If the `validationState` prop is set, this will default to an
+   * icon corresponding to that state.
    *
-   * This will only be displayed if `statusText` is set.
+   * This will only be displayed if `validationMessage` is set.
    */
-  statusIcon?: Slot<'span'>;
+  validationMessageIcon?: Slot<'span'>;

   /**
-   * Additional text below the field.
+   * Additional hint text below the field.
    */
-  helperText?: Slot<'span'>;
+  hint?: Slot<'span'>;
 };
 ```